robifis/CS50W/lecture5_CS50W/lecture5-SQL.md

 #### Race Condition

 A race condition is when multiple checks/threads etc are happening simultaneously.
-One example would that if two users were trying to see how many likes there are on particular twitter post, for example.
+One example would be cthat if two users were trying to see how many likes there are on particular twitter post, for example.

 To avoid these potential problems would be to add a "lock" so that when somebody is working on the database we won't allow anyone else to work on it until the initial person if finished with their work.